 How to drive from Los Angeles to Yosemite National Park and Mammoth Lakes

 The map above shows our suggestions for the best road trip routes between Los Angeles and Yosemite National Park.
 Keep reading for detailed descriptions of both routes, where to stay on either, and the best things to do on the way.

 Take Interstate 5 out of Los Angeles, driving through Santa Clarita and passing Pyramid Lake before pulling into Wheeler Ridge.
 From there, follow Route 99 to Bakersfield, then either continue north or detour to Isabella Lake and Sequoia National Forest.

 On the main route, follow Route 99 towards Fresno, and from there, consider a detour to Kings Canyon National Park on Highway 198.
-Back in Fresno, follow Route 41 past Millerton Lake and through Fish Camp to enter Yosemite National Park.
+Back in Fresno, follow Route 41 past Millerton Lake and through Fish Camp to enter Yosemite National Park via the South Entrance.

 If the road is open, you can then take Tioga Pass out to Highway 395 at Lee Vining, and at Mono Lake, start following the highway south through Inyo National Forest and into Mammoth Lakes.

 The Highway 395 Route

 Drive out to Santa Clarita via Interstate 5, then hop onto Route 14, following it through Palmdale and Lancaster.
 If you want, pull into Isabella Lake before getting to Bradys, at which point you can get on Highway 395.